-- 1. The Parties shall cooperate to ensure peace, security and justice, through the protection, promotion and fulfilment of human rights, good governance, strengthened human security, environmental security, and conflict prevention and peace building. - 2.
-The Parties shall address all forms of identity-based violence, including sexual and gender-based violence, inter-communal, ethnic and religious violence, and they shall support reconciliation processes through transitional justice mechanisms, including traditional or customary mediation, where and when these are not incompatible with internationally recognised human rights.
+- The Parties shall cooperate to ensure peace, security and justice, through the protection, promotion and fulfilment of human rights, good governance, strengthened human security, environmental security, and conflict prevention and peace building. - 2.
+The Parties shall address all forms of identity-based violence, including sexual and gender-based violence, inter-communal, ethnic and religious violence, and they shall support reconciliation processes through transitional justice mechanisms, including traditional or customary practices, where and when these are not incompatible with internationally recognised human rights.
 They shall provide support to all victims of violence. - 3.
 The Parties shall cooperate to enhance maritime security by sharing information, responding to threats to ships and maritime installations and assets, and enforcing relevant laws and regulations.
 They shall cooperate to address security issues that arise from transnational crime such as illicit drug trafficking, piracy and armed robbery at sea, forced labour, trafficking in human beings, smuggling of migrants, including through the use of space technologies. - 4.
-(The Parties shall endeavour to [develop new initiatives to] prevent and combat terrorism in all its forms in full respect of the rule of law and international law, addressing those factors that may create an environment conducive to violent extremism and radicalisation.
-They shall cooperate towards the implementation of all relevant resolutions of the UN Security Council, including UNSCR 2396 and UNSCR 2462, and General Assembly, and relevant international conventions and instruments.)1
+The Parties shall endeavour to develop new initiatives to prevent and combat terrorism in all its forms in full respect of the rule of law and international law addressing those factors that may create an environment conducive to violent extremism and radicalisation.
+They shall develop new or strengthen existing legislation and national strategies and cooperate to combat and counter terrorism and terrorist financing and associated threats as appropriate, in full conformity with international law, whenever applicable.
+They shall cooperate towards the implementation of all relevant resolutions of the UN Security Council, including UNSCR 2396 and UNSCR 2462, and of the General Assembly.
+They shall refrain from providing any form of support to State and non-State actors that attempt to develop, acquire, manufacture, possess, transport, transfer or use nuclear, chemical, biological, or any other weapons and their means of delivery, for terrorist purposes.
+They shall enhance cooperation to enable individuals and communities to prevent and to increase resilience against acts of terrorism, violent extremism and radicalisation.